TwoBitCliff/Jifs_Craft_Cider/README.md

 * Checkout
 1. As a user, I want to add items to a shopping cart.
-1. As a user, I want to  easily enter my billing/ delivery information
+1. As a user, I want to  easily enter my delivery and card information.
-1. As a user, I want to be kept up to date of the total of the shopping cart
+1. As a user, I want to be kept up to date of the total of the shopping cart.

 * Products
-1. As a user, I want to see a wide variety of products for sale
+1. As a user, I want to see a wide variety of products for sale.
 1. As a user, I want to see price, information and the rating of each product.
 1. As a user, I want to browse products by category.
+1. As a user, I want to be able to search for specific products.

 ### Design